Be prepared: Building an emergency kit and plan

 You’ll want a list of important contacts, including your family doctors, veterinarians, insurance providers and utility companies.

-Keep a physical copy in a binder or folder where you can grab it should you need to evacuate and a secure digital copy as a backup.
+Keep a physical copy in a binder or folder where you can grab it should you need to evacuate, and a secure digital copy as a backup.

 Emergency kit